 Let’s look at some of the ways that individual therapy can hurt your marriage and how you can prevent harm.

-1. You Are Building an Emotional Connection With Your Therapist Instead of Your Spouse
+You Are Building an Emotional Connection With Your Therapist Instead Of Your Spouse

-2. Therapists Generally Empathize and Side With Their Clients, Not The Marriage
+Therapists Generally Empathize and Side With Their Clients, Which Can Hurt Your Marriage

 To be clear, there are some great ways to use individual therapy.
 If you are married and want to see an individual therapist, here are 3 things to keep in mind:

 1. Avoid Discussing the Marriage

 Just don’t talk about it in therapy.
 It’s okay to briefly discuss your marital situation, but the more you complain or try to dissect the marriage individually, the more likely you are to create problems.
 Use yourself as the focus.
 It is called “individual” therapy after all.

 Relaxation skills, meditation, working through phobias, bio and neurofeedback, or hypnosis are all great ways to use individual therapy.
 The purpose of individual therapy is to become the healthiest and most resilient individual you can be; just like how marriage therapy is designed to enhance the resiliency and connection in your marriage.

 Learning skills to become a stronger individual can help you be a better partner when approached in the proper manner.